 Ever wonder what those fancy file names next to your favorite songs mean?
 They're called audio codecs.

 A codec is a device or program that compresses data for transmission and decompresses the received data.
-In the case of audio, codecs affect your listening experience, whether you're using headphones, earbuds or Bluetooth speakers.
+In the case of audio, codecs affect your listening experience, whether you're using headphones, earbuds or one of the best Bluetooth speakers.

 Here are a few key terms that will help you understand the differences in audio codec types.